Icon, rotating arrows, set against a green circle

 Circular Economy

-Many governments are leading the way by including circular approaches within their NDC across sectors such as waste, agriculture, urban planning, tourism, and construction.
+Many governments are already integrating circular economy approaches into their NDCs in key sectors such as waste, food and agriculture, urban planning, tourism, and buildings and construction.

-Through the Climate Promise, UNDP is working with countries to identify and capitalize on these opportunities.
-This includes carrying out circular economy assessments to identify priority areas for circular action and building communities of practice for private sector engagement.
+Through the Climate Promise, UNDP is working with countries to assess, identify and implement circular economy approaches as part of their NDCs.
+This includes carrying out circular economy assessments to identify priority areas for circular action and building communities of practice to engage with the private sector.

 Latest Updates